Sky comedy I Hate Suzie is officially returning for a second season, after the series was renewed in early 2021.

 “Don’t w**k to lies!”
 Suzie tells a packed audience at a Comic Con event, while her manager and best friend, Naomi (Leila Farzad), also attempts damage control (“I’m sorry the world’s seen your d**k, but also – f**k off, slightly”).

 Season one left a number of loose threads, as Suzie prepared to divorce her husband, while salvaging her career without the help of the indispensable Naomi (who said she was leaving to visit Iran) – and also appears to learn she’s pregnant, presumably from her affair with showrunner Carter (Nathaniel Martello-White).

 In a recent interview, Martello-White revealed that he was originally looking to play Suzie’s husband, rather than the ‘other man’, Carter: “Initially, I was auditioning for Cob and got to the wire on Cob and then they called me up for Carter afterward, actually, So when I got the material for Carter I was like, “Cool, maybe I can do something with this,” he told Metro.co.uk.

 A second season would also likely deal with some of the fall-out of Naomi’s departure, and the apparently acrimonious divorce – not to mention Suzie’s (probable) pregnancy.

 I Hate Suzie season 2 trailer

-There’s no trailer for I Hate Suzie season two as it hasn’t yet been commissioned, but we’ll keep this page updated with any news.
+There’s no trailer for I Hate Suzie season two as it hasn’t yet started filming, but we’ll keep this page updated with any news.

-All episodes of I Hate Suzie arrived on Sky and NOW TV on 27th August 2020.
-Check out what else is on with our TV Guide.
+All episodes of I Hate Suzie season one arrived on Sky and NOW TV on 27th August 2020.
+TV Guide.you’re looking for something else to watch, check out our